 - veterinary products.

-Contract research organisations that undertake research trials for companies also employ regulatory affairs professionals.
+- contract research organisations that undertake research trials for companies

 Look for job vacancies at:

-In-house training opportunities vary depending on your employer; some professionals may receive training and support from a more experienced colleague.
+In-house training opportunities vary depending on your employer and you may receive training and support from a more experienced colleague.

 Professional training is available through TOPRA, which offers a range of courses at postgraduate level: